BrunoSpoletini/CellularAutomataEDSL/README.md

 ```sh
 stack run
 ```
+This will a compile the necessary files and start a local server with the GUI.

-You can define your own cellular automata rules in the `./definitions` directory and visualize them using the provided graphical interface.
+You can define your own cellular automata rules in the `./definitions` directory and visualize them using the [provided graphical interface](http://127.0.0.1:8023/).

 ## Examples